Angela-Park-JE/Practical_Statistics/README.md

 I decided to study this book for upgrading the knowledge and solving the curiosity about statistics.

 +☺️ I hope I can handle the codes in R beyond python after studying this book.

+`This repository was been in Feb 28 2022`